-Programme objectives 1
+Program objectives 1

-Programme design 1
+Program design 1

-Course of studies .2
+Course of studies 2

-Module structure .2
+Module structure 2

-Compulsory modules .3
+Compulsory modules 3

-Semi-elective modules .3
+Semi-elective modules 3

-Elective modules .4
+Elective modules 4

-Master's thesis .4
+Master's thesis 4

-Credit points .5
+Credit points 5

 Examinations 5

-Examinations of non-block modules .5
+Examinations of non-block modules 5

-Examinations of block modules .5
+Examinations of block modules 5

-Examination Resits .6
+Examination Resits 6

-Grades .6
+Grades 6

-Overall grade .6
+Overall grade 6

-Cheating and plagiarism .7
+Cheating and plagiarism 7

 Studying abroad and recognition of credits 7

 Degree 7

 Course evaluations 7

 Semester dates 8

 Teaching Staff 9

-FAQ1 0
+FAQ10 0

-Programme objectives The Master's programme in Bioeconomy offers a comprehensive and systematic overview of all aspects of the production of (new) biobased products.
-In this programme, you will examine all aspects of renewable resources in the biobased value chain: their production and utilisation in agricultural ecosystems in diverse climatic regions, their ecological performance, their properties, means of conservation, and biotechnological and sustainable industrial processes to convert these resources into (new) biobased products.
+Program The Master's program in Bioeconomy offers a comprehensive and objectives systematic overview of all aspects of the production of (new) biobased products.
+In this program, you will examine all aspects of renewable resources in the biobased value chain: their production and utilization in agricultural ecosystems in diverse climatic regions, their ecological performance. their properties. means of conservation, and biotechnological and sustainable industrial processes to convert these resources into (new) biobased products.
 In addition, you will consider the potential market launch of these innovations on an individual and societal basis.

-As an interdisciplinary programme jointly offered by Hohenheim's three faculties, it enables a systemic analysis of the entire biobased value chain.
+As an interdisciplinary program jointly offered by Hohenheim's three faculties, it enables a systemic analysis of the entire biobased value chain.
 Consequently, you will acquire the expertise necessary to consider a range of issues in this complex field from the perspectives of producers of new resources and products; of those already producing and seeking to introduce renewable resources and their corresponding products to the market; and of those trying to gauge the need and acceptance of such products.
-This reconciliation of varying interests is one of the strengths of this programme and its graduates.
+This reconciliation of varying interests is one of the strengths of this program and its graduates.

-During the first year of the programme, you are expected to acquire Programme design fundamental knowledge of all aspects of the bioeconomy, including their interconnections and interdependencies.
-To ensure that you are able to successfully complete the programme, three semielective modules are offered in the first semester to complement varying academic backgrounds.
-These modules introduce the basic concepts of the agricultural, natural or economic sciences necessary to complete the programme.
-Beyond that, you are expected to acquire the knowledge and methods necessary for a systematic analysis of biobased economies in several compulsory modules.
+Program During the first year of the program, you are expected to acquire fundamental knowledge of all aspects of the bioeconomy, including design their interconnections and interdependencies.
+Three semi-elective modules are offered in the first semester, which introduce the basic concepts of the agricultural, natural or economic sciences, respectively.
+This allows you to complement your academic background with the qualifications necessary to successfully complete this interdisciplinary program.
+Beyond that, you will acquire the knowledge and methods necessary for a systematic analysis of biobased economies in several compulsory modules.
 Topics range from a natural and agricultural scientific study of the properties of biobased resources to the economic analysis and optimisation of production and processing across the entire biobased value chain.

 The second year of studies gives you the opportunity to design your own curriculum by choosing from a range of elective modules and specialising in your preferred areas of the field.
 In the module "Projects in Bioeconomic Research" you put your acquired skills into practice in cooperation with industry or other organisations by tracing a specific product from inception to market launch in a systematic examination of the entire biobased value chain.
-You complete the programme by writing a research-intensive Master's Thesis in the fourth semester.
+You complete the program by writing a research-intensive Master's thesis in the fourth semester.

-Course of studies The following table represents a recommendation for your course of studies:
+Course of studies

+The following table represents a recommendation for your course of studies:

-1st semester 2nd semester 3rd semester 4th semester 6 credits Inter- and Transdisciplinary Approaches in Bioeconomics Sustainable Industrial Processes 6 credits Properties of Biobased Resources and Products Internal and External Costs and Benefits of Biobased Products Elective modules 6 credits Agricultural Production of Biobased Resources Markets, Innovation and Social Acceptance of Biobased Products (30 credits) Master's thesis (30 credits) 6 credits Economics and Management 6 credits Natural Science Concepts Projects in Bioeconomic Research compulsory modules compulsory modules semi-elective modules
+1st semester 2nd semester 3rd semester 4th semester 6 credits Inter- and Transdisciplinary Approaches in Bioeconomics (4301-420) Sustainable Industrial Processes (1510-410) 6 credits Properties of Biobased Resources and Products (3701-470) Internal and External Costs and Benefits of Biobased Products (4101-420) Elective modules 6 credits Agricultural Production of Biobased Resources (3403-430) Markets, Innovation and Social Acceptance of Biobased Products (5000-510) Master's thesis (30 credits) 6 credits Economics and Management (4201-450) 6 credits Natural Science Concepts (1507-400) Projects in Bioeconomic Research (4903-410) compulsory modules semi-elective modules